iopowerflower/ScreenMachine/README.md

 ## Requirements

 - Python 3.8 or higher
+- FFmpeg (installed on system or will be auto-downloaded on Windows)
-- See `requirements.txt` for dependencies
+- See `requirements.txt` for Python dependencies

 ## Installation

 1. Clone or download this repository
-2. Install system dependencies:
+2. Install dependencies:

    **Windows:**
    ```bash
    pip install -r requirements.txt
    ```
+   FFmpeg will be auto-downloaded on first run if not found in PATH.

    **Linux:**
    ```bash